Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Bundles and bundle maps with uniform properties: part I

-If a bundle $ X $ is a $ C^0 $ topology bundle (see \autoref{bundleP} \eqref{topologyBundle}), one would usually like to know how the metrics in the fibers continuously change, i.e. the metrics in fibers are compatible with the topology in the bundle.
-Motivated by the definition of Finsler structure in vector (Banach-)bundle (see e.g. \autoref{finsler}), we give the following definitions.
+If a bundle $ X $ is a $ C^0 $ topology bundle (see \autoref{bundleP} \eqref{topologyBundle}), one would like to know how the metrics in the fibers change continuously, i.e., the metrics in fibers are compatible with the topology in the bundle.
+Motivated by the definition of Finsler structure (see e.g. \autoref{finsler}), we give the following definitions.

-\begin{defi}[$ C^0 $-fiber bundle] The metrics in the fibers of a $ C^0 $ topology bundle $ X $ (see \autoref{bundleP} \eqref{topologyBundle}) are said to be $ C^0 $, if for every $ C^0 $ bundle chart $ (U, \varphi) $ at $ m $, $ U \times X_{m} \times X_{m} \to \mathbb{R}_+, (m',x,y) \mapsto d_{m'}(\varphi_{m'}(x), \varphi_{m'}(y)) $ is $ C^0 $, where $ d_m $ is the metric in $ X_{m} $.
+\begin{defi}[$ C^0 $-fiber bundle] The metrics in the fibers of a $ C^0 $ topology bundle $ X $ (see \autoref{bundleP} \eqref{topologyBundle}) are said to be $ C^0 $ if for every $ C^0 $ bundle chart $ (U, \varphi) $ at $ m $, $ U \times X_{m} \times X_{m} \to \mathbb{R}_+, (m',x,y) \mapsto d_{m'}(\varphi_{m'}(x), \varphi_{m'}(y)) $, is $ C^0 $, where $ d_m $ is the metric in $ X_{m} $.
 In this case, $ X $ is called a \textbf{$ C^0 $-fiber bundle}. \end{defi}